openstore-ecommerce/OpenStoreImport/README.md

 ![Import Tool Main Window](docMainWindow.png "Import Tool Main Window")

-Fill or select the root folder, and click ìGenerateî Two files are generated:
+Fill or select the root folder, and click ‚ÄúGenerate‚Äù Two files are generated:
 * Root.xml: The Open Store import file containing the definitions of all the categories and products
 * Root.zip: a zip file containing all the pictures